 Lower Rio Grande Valley and Special Collections

-Special Collections is located on the first floor of the Library next to the Circulation Desk room 112.
+Special Collections is located on the first floor of the Library next to the Circulation Desk.
 Special Collections is used to describe our collections within the Library that are special, either because they refer to our geographic region, such as the Lower Rio Grande Valley Collection (LRGV) or Archives.
-Other reasons a collection may be special is because they were received as a complete collection, such as the Bryant Collection and the Holman Collection, or because the books are rare and unique, such as our Rare Book and Special Materials Collection.
+Other reasons a collection may be special is because they were received as a complete collection, such as the Holman Collection, or because the books are rare and unique, such as our Rare Book and Special Materials Collection.

 To find Special Collection materials in the online catalog, go to Advanced Keyword, enter your keywords and under Location select "Special Collections".